Views

 Create spaces primed for scientific breakthroughs and growth

 The life sciences sector is rapidly evolving—and not just because of the pandemic.
-The industry's growth is being Fueled by groundbreaking research, technological advancements and increased funding.
+The industry's growth is being fueled by groundbreaking research, technological advancements and increased funding.
 Data recently published by Preqin reinforces this growth in funding with Healthcare Venture Capital assets under management rising from $63.1 billion in 2013 to $293.0 billion by the end of 2023, of which biotech accounted for $180.2 billion of that total—just over 61%.

 Amidst the changes, real estate strategies need to keep pace.
 At the core are three key drivers impacting decision-making: efficiency, innovation, and adaptability.